 All you need to do is to follow and apply these best practices when preparing your own email templates.

-Whether you realize this or not, your email template’s design (and its optimization) starts even before your subscribers open your message – right in their inbox.
+Whether you realize this or not, your email template’s design (and its optimization) starts even before your subscribers open your message – right in their inboxes.

-There are three main elements of your email that your audience will see before they decide to read it.
-We’ll start with these three elements then move on to the building blocks of your email.
+There are three main elements of your email that your audience will see before they decide to read it – sender name, subject line, and preheader.
+We’ll start with these three elements, sometimes referred to as the envelope, then move on to the building blocks of your email.

 To help you better visualize each element, we’ll be using this email template we created for our imaginary content creators newsletter 🙂

-For this to happen your sender name needs to be recognizable and trustworthy, and it absolutely cannot be deceptive.
-Provided that your subscribers have positive experiences with your brand, they’ll be more prone to open messages with your sender name next to it.
+For this to happen, your sender name must be recognizable and trustworthy, and it absolutely cannot be deceptive.
+Provided that your subscribers have positive experiences with your brand, they’ll be more prone to open messages with your sender name next to them.

 What to put in your sender name